MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

    > [!VIDEO https://learn-video.azurefd.net/vod/player?id=fc3c792e-3b4d-4009-900c-588ee35ee426]

 7. Repeat for the remaining notebooks.

-## Navigating the guides
-The guides are designed to be run in order to build on the concepts learned in the previous notebook.
-If you are interested in learning a particular concept, however, you can jump to the notebook that covers that concept.
-Below are the available guides; each one can also be opened within the docs website by clicking on the **Open guide** link.

 | File | Link | Description |
 | --- | --- | --- |